Rigoberto Tiglao: Activism

+Journalism

 He later became a reporter for Business Day from 1981 to 1986.
 He then served as business editor and columnist at the Manila Chronicle from 1986 to 1989.
-His chapter on "The Consolidation of Dictatorship" in the 1988 book "Dictatorship and Revolution: Roots of People's Power" is cited as one of the accounts of precisely how Ferdinand Marcos consolidated power during the early years of his presidency.

 In 1989, Tiglao was one of 9 journalists who founded the Philippine Center for Investigative Journalism (PCIJ), an independent nonprofit media agency specializing in investigative reporting.
 He was the one who first proposed the creation of the PCIJ, writing a paper on this during his fellowship in 1988 at the Neiman Foundation for Journalism at Harvard University and getting the idea after visiting the Center for Investigative Reporting in California.

 and he served as the PCIJ's treasurer in its earliest days, when it operated out of the PhP 1,000 chipped in by each of the founding members, and initial grants from The Asia Foundation and the Ford Foundation.

 From 1989 to 2000, he served as the Manila bureau chief and correspondent for the Far Eastern Economic Review.
 He became president of the Foreign Correspondents’ Association of the Philippines (FOCAP) from 1997 to 1998.

 Tiglao became a columnist at the Philippine Daily Inquirer from 2000 to 2002 and from 2010 to 2013.
 He was also former editor-in-chief of Inq7.net (now Inquirer.net), the website of the Philippine Daily Inquirer.